 Scholarships of up to $7,500 a year are provided to help cover costs associated with tuition, mandatory fees, books, room and board.
 A sophomore who receives a Goldwater Scholarship will receive up to $7,500 in each of their junior and senior years.
 A junior who receives a Goldwater Scholarship will receive up to $7,500 in their senior year.

-Accredited 2- and 4-year academic institutions that have identified a Goldwater Campus Representative with the Foundation may nominate up to five students annually (at least one of those five must be a transfer student).
+Accredited 2- and 4-year academic institutions that have identified a Goldwater Campus Representative with the Foundation may nominate up to six (6) students annually (at least one of the six must be a transfer student, and one of the six must be a veteran).
 No direct student applications or nominations by campuses without a Goldwater Campus Representative will be considered.

 - Intend to pursue a research career in a natural science, mathematics or engineering,**

 - Have a college grade point average of at least a 3.00 on a 4.00 scale.

 - Be a U.S. citizen; a U.S. national; or a permanent resident.

 ** The natural sciences, engineering and mathematics fields and sub-fields used by the Goldwater Foundation to determine eligibility are those used by the National Science Foundation for its Graduate Research Fellowship Program.
 These include: Chemistry, Computer and Information Sciences and Engineering, Engineering, Geosciences, Life Sciences, Materials Research, Mathematical Sciences, Physics and Astronomy, and Psychology.
 To view a field’s sub-fields, visit https://goldwaterscholarship.gov/eligibility/.

 While research in medicine is not supported by the National Science Foundation, students interested in pursuing careers in medicine are eligible for a Goldwater Scholarship IF MEDICAL RESEARCH IS A CENTRAL PART OF THE STUDENT’S CAREER GOALS.